Blendify/blender-manual/blender_docs/manual/preferences/editing.rst

 representing the focal point of the brush influence.
-The overlay color is visible only when the overlay visibility is selected (clicking at the *eye* to set its visibility), and the transparency of the overlay is controlled by the alpha slider located at the brush pop-up, located at the top of the tool shelf, when in sculpt mode.
+The overlay color is visible only when the overlay visibility is selected (clicking at the *eye* to set its visibility), and the transparency of the overlay is controlled by the alpha slider located at the :menuselection:`Option tab --> Overlay panel` in the tool shelf.

 .. _prefs-editing-duplicate-data: